 Sometimes it’s a bit overwhelming to think about all the emergency stuff we need to have stockpiled.
 Well, let’s make this easy for you.
 I’m not going to address water or food because today it’s only about non-food survival items.

-You will have the toilet paper you need, the pasta or beans to stretch your budget.
+You’ll also have the other non-food items that are critical for your survival.
+You’ll have the toilet paper you need, the pasta or beans to stretch your budget.
 The key here is to be prepared before you need these items.

 Everyone has different budgets, so I want you to realize you don’t have to go out and buy all of this today.
 No, you pick up a few extra items every time you go to the store.

-My motto is “one can at a time” or one package of toilet paper each shopping day.
+My motto is “one can at a time,” or one package of toilet paper each shopping day.
 If you haven’t purchased my book you may want to have it in your hands to be prepared for the next disaster.
 “Prepare Your Family For Survival” by Linda Loosli

 Non-Food Survival Items

-Binder with important documents that you’ll need if you can’t get to your safety deposit box or home safe.
+This binder includes the important documents that you’ll need if you can’t get to your safety deposit box or home safe.

 First Aid Supplies